-|The University of Northern Iowa Partnership for CS Teacher Preparation currently consists of the University of Northern Iowa CS Education program, Central Rivers AEA, and twenty-nine partner school districts across Iowa.
+|The University of Northern Iowa Partnership for CS Teacher Preparation currently consists of the University of Northern Iowa CS Education program, Central Rivers AEA, and twenty-seven partner school districts across Iowa.
 Map of our current partners.|

 Originally founded in 2017 as a National Science Foundation Research Practitioner Partnership (RPP) the partnership is the recent recipient of a two-year CSForAll grant.
 The goal of the partnership is to provide teachers with high-quality professional development in computer science while gathering evaluation data from the teachers and, eventually, their students.

-- Fundamentals of Programming
+- Fundamentals of Programming (2019-2020 Academic Year)

-- Teaching and Learning of Programming
+- Teaching and Learning of Programming (Summer 2020)

-- Algorithms and Data Structures
+- Algorithms and Data Structures (2020-2021 Academic Year)

-- Methods in Computer Science
+- Methods of Teaching Computer Science (Summer 2021)

 School districts accepted in to the partnership will:

-- Identify at least one teacher per high school to participate in the program.
+- Identify at least one teacher per high school to participate in the program

-- Offer an “appropriate” CS course in their district no later than the second year of their cohort.
+- Offer an “appropriate” CS course no later than the 2020-2021 academic year.

 - Share student population demographics and aggregate academic information (by gender, race, socio-economic status, etc.) at both a school and course level.